chfrank-cgn/Rancher/aks-cluster/opensearch/README.md

 ## Data Prepper

-To enable an OpenTelemetry metrics endpoint, we'll install Data Prepper:
+To enable an OpenTelemetry metrics endpoint for OpenSearch, we'll install Data Prepper:

 - `21-config.yaml` has the configuration
 - `22-deployment.yaml` has the actual deployment

-## OpenTelemetry Contributed Collector
+## OpenTelemetry Contributed Collector - Metrics

-To collect Kubernetes metrics and events, we'll install the contributed OpenTelemetry collector:
+To collect Kubernetes metrics, we'll install the contributed OpenTelemetry collector:

 - `30-roles.yaml` has the service account and role bindings
 - `31-config.yaml` has the configuration
-- `32-deployment.yaml` has the actual deployment
+- `32-deployment.yaml` has the actual daemon set

-## OpenTelemetry Collector
+## OpenTelemetry Collector - Traces

 To collect application traces, we'll install the regular OpenTelemetry collector:

 - `41-config.yaml` has the configuration
 - `42-deployment.yaml` has the actual deployment

+## Jaeger

+To visualize traces, we'll install the Jaeger Query UI (work in progress):

+- `50-roles.yaml` has the service account and role bindings
+- `52-deployment.yaml` has the actual deployment

+## OpenTelemetry Contributed Collector - Events

+To collect Kubernetes events, we'll install the contributed OpenTelemetry collector:

+- `30-roles.yaml` has the service account and role bindings
+- `31-config.yaml` has the configuration
+- `32-deployment.yaml` has the actual daemon set

 ## Syslog forwarding

 To collect logs, we will configure Rancher's logging operator:

-- `51-config.yaml` has the cluster flow and output
+- `71-config.yaml` has the cluster flow and output

 ## Navigation Link